tensorflow/tfx/docs/guide/examplegen.md

 ### Span

+!!!
+Note
-Note: this feature is only available after TFX 0.15.
+    This feature is only available after TFX 0.15.

 Span can be retrieved by using '{SPAN}' spec in the [input glob pattern](https://github.com/tensorflow/tfx/blob/master/tfx/proto/example_gen.proto):